Your guide to buying your first home.

 There is nothing like the excitement of buying your first home, but before you get the keys to the door there are plenty of hurdles you must first overcome.
-The Cambridge’s first time buyer guide can help you achieve your home ownership dreams, whether you are going it alone with your hard-saved deposit or you are looking to take advantage of a home ownership scheme such as a shared equity arrangement, a right to buy scheme or a guarantor-backed purchase.
+The Cambridge’s first time buyer guide can help you achieve your home ownership dreams, whether you are going it alone with your hard-saved deposit or you are looking to take advantage of a home ownership scheme.
+You can download a full copy of this guide here.

 Saving for your deposit

 When you buy a home, you’ll need to give a deposit which will pay for a percentage of equity in the property.
 In 2018, the average deposit given by a first time buyer was a staggering £32,841*.
 This can lead people to dread saving for a deposit and assume the task is impossible.
 This isn’t the case, let’s break it down:

 Look closely at your current spending to see where you could make savings.

 Do you make the most of cashback offers?
 Buy One Get One Free (BOGOF) or loyalty schemes are great (as long as you were planning on making the purchase in the first place).

 Work out your bills and outgoings on a monthly basis, determining the essentials and then save what’s left over from your income.

 Once you’ve worked out how much you can afford, it should be easier to calculate how long it will take you to get there.
 This also depends on how much deposit you’re planning to save; many First Time Buyers believe that a 10% deposit is required to buy a house but this isn’t true.
 Various lenders including The Cambridge offer mortgages that only need a 5% deposit.